kisakova/documentation/completeReference/Advanced/dataManagement/index.rst

 Integrate with Third-Party Systems
 ----------------------------------

-OroCRM can easily integrate with third-party systems, letting users transfer their CRM data into another application, and vice versa.
-For example, the users can upload OroCRM data into a third-party program, edit it, then transfer that data back into OroCRM.
-Likewise, data can also be transferred into OroCRM from another application, processed, then transferred back.
+OroCommerce can easily integrate with third-party systems, letting users transfer their CRM data into another application, and vice versa.
+For example, the users can upload OroCommerce data into a third-party program, edit it, then transfer that data back into OroCommerce.
+Likewise, data can also be transferred into OroCommerce from another application, processed, then transferred back.

-For example, integrating with ldap lets you load user records to OroCRM, integrating with Magento lets you load customer records from a Magento store into OroCRM, and integrating with MailChimp lets you load OroCRM contact details into MailChimp, as well as get the results of an email campaign within OroCRM.
+For example, integrating with ldap lets you load user records to OroCommerce, integrating with Magento lets you load customer records from a Magento store into OroCommerce, and integrating with MailChimp lets you load OroCommerce contact details into MailChimp, as well as get the results of an email campaign within OroCommerce.

 Integrations are created by the system administrator.
-A list of integrations available by default is available in the :ref:`Integrations Overview <user-guide-integrations>`.
+A list of integrations available by default is available in the `integration  <../../System/Integrations>`_.

 Import and Export Data
 ----------------------

-Another way to add records to OroCRM is to export it from a .csv file.
+Another way to add records to OroCommerce is to export it from a .csv file.
 These can consist of customer details, information about your leads and opportunities, contact information, and other data.

-You can also export data from OroCRM into a .csv file.
+You can also export data from OroCommerce into a .csv file.
 You can export all the records of one entity, as well as all the records available on a specific grid.

 Step-by-step instructions for the import and export actions are provided in the